Zenol/blog/posts/boost-property-tree/en.md

 Boost's Property Tree
 =====================

 **Property Tree** is a sublibrary of boost that allow you handling _tree of property_.
-It can be used to represent XML, JSON, INI files, file paths, etc. In our case, we will be interested in loading and writing JSON, to prvide an interface with other applications.
+It can be used to represent XML, JSON, INI files, file paths, etc. In our case, we will be interested in loading and writing JSON, to provide an interface with other applications.

 Our example case will be the following json file :